neil314159/portfolio-project-2/README.md

 ## Deployment

 ### Project Set-up
 The recommended Code Institute template found [here](https://github.com/Code-Institute-Org/gitpod-full-template) was used.
-This template was pre-configured with useful extensions and allowed me to get the project up and running quickly.
-I selected a repository name and used Gitpod to start editing my project files.
+This template was set up with a standard configuration for VSCode and Gitod which saved time and let me get started quickly.
+I chose a repository name and used Gitpod to create and edit my project files.

-The Remote/Guide website was deployed to GitHub Pages by following these steps:
+The Remote/Guide website was deployed to GitHub Pages by the folllowing actions:
-1. Navigate to the [Project 1 portfolio](https://github.com/neil314159/portfolio-project-2) on GitHub.
+1. Navigate to [Project 2 Portfolio](https://github.com/neil314159/portfolio-project-2) on GitHub.
 1. Click on the 'Settings' tab.
-1. Select 'Pages' from the menu on the left.
+1. Select 'Pages' from the menu on the left side of the page.
 1. Select the 'main' branch in the source selector drop-down.
 1. Click 'Save'.
-1. After a few moments the website was deployed, and can be accessed here: https://neil314159.github.io/portfolio-project-2/
+1. After a few minutes the website was deployed.
+The finished project can be found here: https://neil314159.github.io/portfolio-project-2/

 ## Credits

 ### Code

-This [tutorial](https://3dtransforms.desandro.com/cube) on how to construct and rotate 3D cubes in CSS was used to understand some principles used here.
+This [tutorial](https://3dtransforms.desandro.com/cube) on how to construct and rotate 3D cubes in CSS was used to understand some of the principles used in my project.

 ### Acknowledgements
 Thanks to Daisy McGirr for her advice and guidance on this project.